Azure/azure-quickstart-templates/quickstarts/microsoft.cdn/front-door-standard-premium-storage-blobs-upload/README.md

 languages:
 - bicep
 ---
-# Front Door with blob origins for file upload
+# Front Door with blob origins for blobs upload

 This template creates a Front Door with origins, routes and ruleSets, and an Azure Storage accounts with blob containers.
 Front Door sends traffic to the storage accounts when uploading files.